eclab/edisyn/README.md

 just temporarily updates the synth's current patch memory so you can play it.
 The latter actually writes the patch to an address in the synth, replacing whatever is there.

 * *Request Current Patch* asks the synthesizer to load the current patch memory into the editor.
-Note that on some machines (like the Waldorf Blofeld) when the patch is loaded, the bank and patch number are invalid and will be reset to some defaults, which might be confusing!
+On some machines, the patch information sent to Edisyn isn't enough for it to determine the patch number.
+This will cause Edisyn to drop out of sync.

 * *Request Patch...* asks the synthesizer to load a specific patch into the editor.
 If the synthesizer complies, once the patch is loaded, Edisyn will then send the patch to the synthesizer.

 * *Request Merge* asks the synthesizer to load a specific patch into the editor.
 If the synthesizer complies, then the patch is *merged* with the existing patch, meaning that some *percentage* of parameters in the existing patch are replaced with the old patch.
-Then Edisyn will then send the patch to the synthesizer.
+Then Edisyn will then send the patch to the synthesizer if not out of sync.

-* *Randomize* randomizes the editor's current patch, then sends it to the synthesizer.
+* *Randomize* randomizes the editor's current patch, then sends it to the synthesizer if not out of sync.

-* *Reset* resets the editor's current patch to its initialized state, then sends it to the synthesizer.
+* *Reset* resets the editor's current patch to its initialized state, then sends it to the synthesizer if not out of sync.

+* *Send Patch* sends the patch to the synthesizer.

-* *Send Patch* sends the current patch to the synthesizer.
-This isn't actually used much since other commands send the patch automatically.
+* *Send Patch To...* sends the patch to the temporary memory of *some other location* on the synthesizer and moves to that location.

 * *Write Patch...* writes the patch to a given location in the synthesizer.